 What is psychoeducation and how does the psychoeducator intervene?

-In the health field, psychoeducators specialize in concrete, day-to-day intervention with people experiencing adjustment difficulties.
-They help children, adolescents, adults, groups and seniors.
+Psychoeducators specialize in working with people experiencing adjustment difficulties, whether behavioral, emotional, relational, or developmental.
+They help children, adolescents, adults, groups, and seniors.

-The psychoeducator then proposes an intervention plan that can be applied in the person's everyday environment.
-Throughout this process, the psychoeducator monitors the results of the interventions.
+The psychoeducator then develops an intervention plan that can be applied in everyday environments.
+Throughout this process, they monitor the results of the interventions and work with both individuals and groups (e.g., family, work team).

 The challenges the psychoeducator helps meet

-• Difficulties resulting from a major event (e.g. separation, moving, transition, bereavement, school motivation, stopping work, repeating a year, etc.) or from the accumulation of stress factors;
+• Difficulties resulting from a significant event (e.g., separation, moving, transition, bereavement, academic motivation, work stoppage, repeating a grade, etc.) or related to the accumulation of stress factors;

-• relationship challenges: social skills, isolation, bullying, difficult communication and assertiveness, sibling conflicts, co-parenting, etc;
+• Relational issues: social skills, isolation, bullying, communication and assertiveness difficulties, sibling conflicts, co-parenting, etc.

-• diagnoses such as intellectual disability (ID), high intellectual potential (HPI), oppositional disorder (ODD), obsessive-compulsive disorder (OCD), post-traumatic shock syndrome (PTSD), attachment disorder, developmental delay;
+• Diagnoses such as intellectual disability (ID), high intellectual potential (HIP), oppositional defiant disorder (ODD), obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), attachment disorder, developmental delay;

-• conditions of neurological origin: attention deficit with or without hyperactivity (ADHD); autism spectrum disorder (ASD); specificlearning difficulties (e.g. dysorthographia, dyslexia, dyscalculia).
+• Conditions of neurological origin: attention deficit disorder with or without hyperactivity (ADD/ADHD); autism spectrum disorder (ASD);

 children with masks representing different emotions